Incoming Student Resources

 UT Dallas Email: All official university correspondence must be conducted through your UT Dallas email.
 It is important that you begin checking your UT Dallas email daily once you are admitted to Collegium V. We will send updates and reminders about upcoming deadlines that need to be completed in order for you to get registered for classes and honors orientation.
 Please visit this website if you need additional assistance setting up your email.

 ALEKS Math Placement: Any students wishing to take algebra, applied calculus, trigonometry, pre-calculus, or standard calculus must complete the ALEKS Math Placement assessment.
-Nearly all incoming UT Dallas students must take the ALEKS Math Placement Exam.
+Nearly all incoming UT Dallas students are required take the ALEKS Math Placement Exam.
+If you have AP scores on record with UT Dallas you do not have to complete the ALEKS.
+If you are waiting for scores from senior year it is recommended that you complete the ALEKS now to avoid delays in registration.
 You can find more information including a helpful FAQ on this website.
 Students must take the ALEKS Math Placement Exam proctored; additional information regarding online proctoring can be found here.

 CS Placement Test: All students with majors in the School of Engineering and Computer Science are required to take at least one programming course (CS/CE 1337 or CS 1325 depending on your major).
 Students have the option to bypass the prerequisite courses by passing the C++ Computer Science Placement Test which you may take only one time.
 If you believe you have AP, IB, or transfer credit for the prerequisite course you will need to work with your academic advisor.
-Students are able to take the CS Placement Test through Examity from home prior to early registration.
-First you will need to self-enroll into the exam course in eLearning by following these steps.
-Once you have enrolled in the exam course in eLearning you will need to review this guide for using and setting up your Examity account.
-There is a fee associated with using Examity which you can find more information about here.
+If you would like to take the CS Placement Test you will need to review the ECS FAQ page and then reach out to your academic advisor for assistance.

 Test & Transfer Credit: For AP, IB, and CLEP credit, UT Dallas must receive an official score report from the testing agency that provided the examination.
 UT Dallas does not accept examination credit from other higher education institution transcripts.
 All official scores should be submitted to UT Dallas as soon as they are available.
 For transfer credit earned at a community college or other university, students must submit an official transcript to UT Dallas.
 It is important to submit all completed scores and transcripts prior to registration; please submit any scores or transcripts from the spring or summer semesters as soon as they are available.
 Once you begin taking classes at UT Dallas, you must have all off-campus courses pre-approved with your academic advisor.